Dr. Dean Keith Simonton, Distinguished Professor of Psychology

 Your grade in the course will be based on the following three assessments:

-To download a copy of the syllabus in Word please click here.
+To download a copy of the syllabus as a pdf, please click here.

 Back to top